Long Nose Legacy Book Review

 I really did enjoy the book -- like a book-book, not a kids' book.

-I started reading Long Nose Legacy in the car while I waited 15 minutes after getting my first COVID-19 vaccination, and I finished reading it 3 weeks later while recovering after getting my second vaccine shot, which knocked me flat for a couple of days.
-The day after my vaccine I felt too awful to do much of anything, but the next day was much better, so I sat outside while the dogs played, and I read the whole rest of the book in one sitting.
+I started reading Long Nose Legacy in the car while I waited 15 minutes after getting my first COVID-19 vaccination.
+Then, I finished reading it 3 weeks later while recovering after getting my second vaccine shot.
+Whew, shot #2 knocked me flat for a couple of days.
+The day after my vaccine I felt too awful to do much of anything.
+Then, the next day was much better, so I sat outside while the dogs played.
+I read the whole rest of the book in one sitting.

-It was *that much fun as a novel with adventure and intrigue, and it was exactly what I needed that day.
+It was *that much fun as a novel with adventure and intrigue.
+It was exactly what I needed that day.

 So, I hope you'll consider getting it for a young person you know or yourself, if you're looking for a pick-me-up.